 Reimagining India's Health System: A Lancet Citizens' Commission

-The Lancet Citizens’ Commission aims to lay out the path to achieving universal health coverage for the people of India.
+The Lancet Citizens’ Commission on Reimagining India’s Health System is an ambitious, cross-sectoral endeavor to lay out the roadmap to achieving universal health coverage for the people of India.

 Its guiding principle is that such a path can only be defined and attained through consultative and participatory engagement with the diverse sectors involved in healthcare and, most importantly, with India’s citizenry.